Social Media & Mental Health in 2026: How Online Life Shapes Our Emotions

 Q: How much social media is “too much”?

-A: More than 2 hours per day for non-work purposes has been linked to higher stress and lower life satisfaction.
+A: Consistently spending more than 2 hours per day on non-work social media has been linked to higher stress and lower life satisfaction.

 Q: What’s the best way to help teens manage screen time?